18 Amazing Things to Do in NARA, Japan (2024 Edition)

 On this tour you will visit not just Nara’s top historical site, the Todai ji temple but also the scenic Sarusawa pond, tour the merchant’s district to learn about traditional crafts to stopping by one of the local eateries for a delicious treat!
 Visit the website for more info.

-Tōdai-Ji Grounds
+Tōdai-ji Grounds

 The famous Todai Ji Temple